Expand the section navigation mobile menu

 Contract: A formal agreement between the University and an outside party.

 Contracting Authority: Only certain employees are authorized to sign specific kinds of Contracts on behalf of the University.
-Contracting Authority is delegated in writing and records of Contracting Authority are maintained by the Office of Legal Affairs.
 For more information, see OU AP&P #410 Contracting and Employment Commitment Authority.

-Direct Purchase: A method of purchase to be used for items that may be paid directly from an invoice rather than being purchased on a PO, SOP or P-Card.
+Direct Purchase: A method of purchase to be used for items that may be paid directly from an invoice rather than being purchased on a PO, or P-Card.
+Departments would make payment by Payment Voucher if a P-Card cannot be used.

 Fund Number: The accounting designation used to indicate the funding source for the procurement/purchase.